Frank Ellis’ profile

 - A Taste of Honey, Pavilion Theatre, Weymouth, Salisbury Playhouse [Theatrescope Tour], 20th October 1973

-- Habeas Corpus, Lyric Theatre, London, Michael Codron in association with Stoll Productions, 1973
+- Habeas Corpus, Lyric Theatre (Shaftesbury), London and Oxford Playhouse, Michael Codron in association with Stoll Productions, 23rd April 1973 – 10th August 1974

 - Old Times, Bedales School, Bench Theatre, Havant, and other locations, Salisbury Playhouse [Theatrescope Tour], ? – 31st March 1973

-- Old Time Music Hall, Salisbury Playhouse, Salisbury, Salisbury Playhouse, 17th October – 4th November 1972
+- Old Time Music Hall, Salisbury Playhouse, Salisbury Playhouse, 17th October – 4th November 1972

 - Charley’s Aunt, Salisbury Playhouse, Salisbury Playhouse, 15th August – 2nd September 1972

-- Cinderella, Salisbury Playhouse, Salisbury, Salisbury Playhouse, 19th December – 30th January 1971
+- Cinderella, Salisbury Playhouse, Salisbury Playhouse, 19th December – 30th January 1971

 - The Cherry Orchard, Alexandra Theatre, Birmingham, Meadow Players/an Oxford Playhouse Production, 1st – 6th November 1971